timliang4/Business-Sentiment-Analysis/README.md

 >The API and app are not publicly deployed because the Google Places API is not free.

-The ```business-sentiment-analysis``` contains the Spring Boot REST API code.
-It was developed as a Maven project, so it has a jar executable you can run on your local machine.
+The ```business-sentiment-analysis``` folder contains a Maven project with the Spring Boot REST API code.
+It has a jar executable you can run on your local machine.

 The ```app``` folder contains the React front-end application.
 It provides functionality for creating, reading, updating, and deleting sentiment analysis entries for businesses.